emmycodingawards/CSCI41_Journey-to-the-Beyond/README.md

 Graphical Interface::

-- untiy/unreal engines for graphics.
+- unity/unreal engines for graphics.
 // unity:: According Kerney unity is in 90% c++ and rest c#.
 Hence, we need to learn new language if we want to use unity.
 //HOW does it incorporate user inputs??
 //looks like im learning c#

  Score Count (In Main) ::

- - we are making everything public, so no get/set functions.
+ - we are making everything public, (lets not) so no get/set functions. //we should be using some private variables
  - keep track of atsro time on rocket // astro can only be there for 6 months.
- - keep track of astro health.
+ - keep track of astro health. //How??
  - try making one puzzle of escape velocity.
 Refer back to Meyers notes ( I believe it v = GM/r^2).
  - keep track of rocket fuel.
  - keep track of velocity in space.